franceslinyc/franceslinyc.github.io/coursework.markdown

 title: Coursework
 permalink: /coursework/
 ---
 <p align="justify"> This page contains a list of coursework and serves to summarize major topics we have learned throughout my time here at OSU.
-If/when time permits, I wish to turn them into posts. </p>
+If / when time permits, I wish to turn them into posts. </p>

 #### Overview

-<p align="justify"> First year of Master's at OSU, major parts of our coursework focused on building the fundamentals: statistical methods and theories.
-Second year of Master's at OSU, we expanded beyond statistical methods and theories to include additional statistical models (e.g. GLMs) and simulation methods (e.g. EM).
-I also gained experience working with big (~ 35GB) data using cloud computing platforms (e.g. GCP, PySpark/Spark).
-Third year of PhD's at OSU, </p>
+<p align="justify"> **First year** of Master's at OSU, major parts of our coursework focused on building the fundamentals: statistical methods and theories. **Second year** of Master's at OSU, we expanded beyond statistical methods and theories to include additional statistical models (e.g. GLMs) and simulation methods (e.g. EM).
+I also gained experience working with big (~ 35GB) data using cloud computing platforms (e.g. GCP, PySpark / Apache Spark). </p>

+<p align="justify"> **Third year** of PhD's at OSU, we dived into advanced topics in statistics (e.g. decision theory, theories for GLM, GLMM).
+I also took a sneak peek of advanced algorithms (e.g. reduced-rank regression, spatial GLMM, INLA, MCMC) while completing course & independent projects. </p>

 (some of the major topics discussed) <br/>
-[some of the work using R/Python/Query Language]
+[some of the work using R / Python / Query Language]
 <br/>
 <br/>